André Galvão

-Galvão is the co-founder and head coach of Atos Jiu Jitsu in San Diego, California, one of the most successful BJJ teams in competitive sport, and a coach to numerous world champions.
+Galvão is the co-founder and head coach of Atos Jiu Jitsu, one of the most successful grappling teams in competitive sport, and a coach to numerous world champions.
 He is the author of the martial arts book Drill to Win: One Year to Better Brazilian Jiu-Jitsu.

-In June 2022 Galvão was inducted into the IBJJF Hall of Fame & in September 2022, he was inducted into the ADCC Hall of Fame.
+In 2022, Galvão was inducted into the IBJJF Hall of Fame and the ADCC Hall of Fame.